What are the top three places to visit in Myanmar with limited time when there is so much to see?

+Whether you’re traveling alone in Myanmar or with a companion, there are so many things to do and see, it’s hard to decide.
+That’s why its a good idea to plan with a Myanmar travel guide to help you prepare a comprehensive itinerary.
 There are countries where you really have to seriously consider what you want out of a destination.
-If you are into no surprises and guaranteed comfort you may want to opt for a nice vacation in a fully developed country; reliable Wi-Fi, available CNN, recognizable food.
-However, if you are willing to be flexible and venture out of your comfort zone, you have a good chance of being amazed like I was in Myanmar.
+If you are into no surprises and guaranteed comfort you may want to opt for a nice vacation in a fully developed country; reliable WiFi, available CNN, recognizable food.
+However, if you are willing to be flexible and venture out of your comfort zone, you have a good chance of being amazed, like I was, in Myanmar.

 Min-ga-la-ba, said in a sing-song tone, means “it is a blessing”.
 It is the typical welcome or hello in Myanmar.
 Everyone says it; taxi drivers, children, vendors, strangers in the street…and you say it back to them.

-I decided to hit at least the big three in Myanmar; that’s Yangon, formerly Rangoon, Lake Inle and Bagan, land of over 6000 pyramids.
-I also wanted some down time at a beach and chose Ngopali (pronounced “Napoli”) Beach on the north west coast.
+The best option if you have limited time is to hit at least the top three places to visit in Myanmar; that’s Yangon, formerly Rangoon, Lake Inle and Bagan, land of over 6000 pyramids.
+If you also want some downtime at a beach, choose Ngopali (pronounced “Napoli”) Beach on the north-west coast.

 The first thing you notice when you arrive in Yangon is the humidity and lush vegetation.
-I immediately set out with my maps and sturdy walking shoes to find the fabled 2500 year old Shwedagon Pagoda which enshrines stands of the Buddha’s hair.
-One recommendation for this amazing site…prepare to spend several hours exploring the vast complex.
+As soon as you can set out with a pair of sturdy walking shoes to find the fabled 2500-year-old Shwedagon Pagoda which enshrines stands of the Buddha’s hair.
+Tip: This amazing site is enormous…prepare to spend several hours exploring the vast complex.

 Here is a sign you are likely to find in many restaurant restrooms in Myanmar.

-I was pleasantly surprised that travelling around Myanmar was not an issue at all.
+I was pleasantly surprised that traveling around Myanmar was not an issue at all.
 Taxis are cheap and plentiful.
-Travelling locally by air is fast and efficient.
+Traveling locally by air is fast and efficient.

-I had heard so many great things about Lake Inle.
+Lake Inle has developed quite the reputation for being unique.
 Inle is a town built in and around a large lake.
 Most of the local transportation is by boat.
 The people live on the lake in houses on stilts.
 Vegetation is grown on the water itself anchored to the ground with poles so they don’t float away.
 On market days the lake is covered with floating markets selling everything from fabric to food to pets.
 Ethnic minority people come from the surrounding areas to sell their produce and handicrafts.

-The lake has a beautiful, serene feel to it after the merchants have left at dusk.
-The peaceful days in Lake Inle were a welcome respite from the hustle of Yangon and before heading out to other towns like Bagan.
+The lake has a beautiful, serene feel to it after the merchants leave at dusk.
+Peaceful days in Lake Inle are a welcome respite from the hustle of Yangon and before heading out to other towns like Bagan.
 The fisherman photo below is courtesy of blogger and photographer, Nathaniel Hake.Being cut off from the rest of the world for so many decades, Myanmar has achieved a unique preservation of culture bounded by a rich, unspoiled landscape.
 Click To Tweet

 Sometimes when you travel it’s difficult to decide what to see given the limited time you usually have.
 You can never be entirely sure if what you are going to see is a tacky tourist trap or a meaningful representation of the culture you are visiting.
 The Pindaya caves near Inle Lake was a tough decision.
-All I had to recommend it was a brief blurp on a tourist brochure.
+All I had to recommend it was a brief blurb on a tourist brochure.
 I took a chance anyway.
-All I can say is WOW!
+What an amazing place!
 Pindaya is a network of caves about 150 meters long.
 Over the centuries devotees have donated and installed over 9,000 Buddhas in the cave.
 These are crafted from gold, jade, volcanic rock and precious wood.
 One of the most incredible sights I have ever seen.

-Without a doubt the best way to see Bagan and appreciate the size and scope of this archeological site is by air!
+Without a doubt, the best way to see Bagan and appreciate the size and scope of this archaeological site is by air!
 There are two services that offer balloon rides, Oriental Ballooning and Balloons Over Bagan.

 What country do you really want to visit but hesitate to go to?
 What are the concerns that hold you back?

-Read a great blog post The Authentic Long Neck Women Villages from Against the Compass.
+Read a great blog post about one of Myanmar’s ethnic minorities.
+The Authentic Long Neck Women Villages from Against the Compass.